Radivarig/UvSquares/UvSquares/README.md

 **Reshaping to grid**
 * Works on any UV selection shape of quad faces
-* You can specify active quad, otherwise it gets selected automatically
+* You can specify active quad by making it the last selected face, if not one face will automatically be taken as reference quad
-* 2d cursor is snapped to closest corner and is determining the direction for calculating the length of start and end of grid as well as **length** of one unit for square grid.
+* 2d cursor is snapped to closest corner and is determining the direction for calculating the length of start and end of grid as well as **length** of one unit for square grid

 **Rip faces**
 * Rip/separate any selected faces